vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-This query fails to retrieve any documents becase the range search finds 1352 documents where popularity is 100, *and'ing* that top-k result with the popularity=99 filter constraint leaves us with 0 results.
+This query fails to retrieve any documents because the range search finds 1352 documents where popularity is 100, *and'ing* that top-k result with the popularity=99 filter constraint leaves us with 0 results.